UPDATE: ‘Nobody else is being sought’: Sleaford double deaths Investigation continues

 “We are carrying out a number of lines of enquiry, and we are still keen to hear from the public.”

-Anyone with information to assist the investigation, shpuld email at [email protected], putting the reference incident 292 of 01/05/2022.
+Anyone with information to assist the investigation, should email at [email protected], putting the reference incident 292 of 01/05/2022.